apparentorder/reweb/README.md

 Lambda itself has several very important limitations.

 - Any Lambda response cannot exceed 6 MB.
 That means any web request resulting in a larger response will fail.
 Common examples are static content like huge images and enormous Javascript files.
 Sometimes using `$REWEB_FORCE_GZIP` helps, but that's not guaranteed.
+(When using ALB, it's even less, see below)

 - The Lambda environment fully halts execution while there is no request in progress.
 That means there cannot be any background activity.
 This is perfectly fine when the code path is purely request based, for example with PHP.
 Anything with backgrounds threads, like Java or Node, may